-The functions of the graph display are
+The functions of the graph display are(B)&WBlack&White to Colour Selector(I)nvertInvert the display colours for cut&paste purposes(4)SaveSave a B&W graph for later play back

-(F1)B&W Black&White to 0

-(F2)Invert Invert the display

-(F3)Print Print the curve to

-(F4)Save Save a B&W gra

 This function is used to toggle the graph between colour and black&white.
-The <F1>-key will turn the graph into black background and white lines.
-Repeating the <F1>-key will restore the color display.
+The -key will turn the graph into black background and white lines.
+Repeating the -key will restore the color display.